ekrmozgr/opengl-basics/README.md

 # 2D Shapes OpenGL

-    - GLFW is used as OpenGL supportive library
+    - GLFW was used as OpenGL supportive library
-    - GLM is used as mathematics library
+    - GLM was used as mathematics library
-    - ImGui is used as GUI library
+    - ImGui was used as GUI library
     - This program was written in class-based OOP concept

     - You can draw square, circle, triangle and hexagon